Best metal credit cards for April 2025

 What types of credit cards are metal?

-Many credit cards are made of metal, but a metal form factor tends to be associated with luxury rewards and travel cards.
+Many credit cards are made of metal, which tends to be associated with luxury rewards and travel cards.
 You can also find some co-branded cards made of metal.
 Here are some of the card types that most often feature metal cards.

-Some of the best travel and rewards cards are made of metal, but that’s not all.
-Though you shouldn’t prioritize form over function, you should be able to find a card that fits your goals and spending habits, even if you’re set on a metal credit card.
+Though you shouldn’t prioritize form over function, you should be able to find a metal credit card that fits your goals and spending habits.

-• Travel credit cards: Many of the top travel credit cards are made from metal, so if you’re searching for a new travel card (especially a higher-tier card with an annual fee), it’s likely you can find one that’s made from metal.
-Most (though not all) metal travel cards offer valuable perks like airport lounge access, free hotel nights or elite status, credits for TSA Precheck or Global Entry and more.
+- Travel credit cards: Many of the top travel credit cards are made from metal, so if you’re searching for a new travel card (especially a higher-tier card), it’s likely you can find one that’s made from metal.
+Most metal travel cards offer valuable perks like airport lounge access, free hotel nights or elite status, credits for TSA Precheck or Global Entry and more.

-• Select co-branded cards: Some co-branded cards boast a luxury metal form factor without charging a high annual fee.
-Cards like the Prime Visa and Apple Card not only sport a sleek metal form factor, but can also be decent low-cost rewards cards available with good credit.
+- Select co-branded cards: Some co-branded cards like the Prime Visa and Apple Card sport a sleek metal form factor and are a solid choice if you’re looking for a decent low-cost rewards card available with good credit.

 You’re unlikely to find a metal card option in the following categories: